Be Prepared Just In Case

 - Check your electrical panel.
 Look for tripped breakers or blown fuses.
 Try to reset the breakers by switching them OFF then ON.

-- Call HREC at (541) 354-1233.
-If the power does not return report it to HREC, there is a 24/7 answering service to take your call.
+- Call HR Co-op at (541) 354-1233.
+There is a 24/7 answering service to take your call.
 By leaving a message about the outage in your area on this system we are able to process the information and schedule it for restoration in the quickest and safest way possible.
 Remember to report any flashes, bangs, or trees in lines that can help repair crews locate damage.

 - Turn off major appliances.
 The water heater and heating system breakers need to be turned off to avoid overloading your circuits when the power is restored.
 Unplug any voltage-sensitive equipment.

 - Install surge protectors to protect voltage-sensitive equipment.
-You can purchase high-quality surge protection devices at HREC.
+Y

 - Switch on an outside light.
 This may assist our crews in determining whether or not your power has been restored late into the night.